Updated Dec 07, 2020

 Azure Blob Storage is priced by amount of data stored per month, storage account type, replication type, and network egress.
 If you take object snapshots, these snapshots are charged at the same rate as the live versions of the objects.
 Azure Blob Storage also charges for common API requests.

-Cloud Storage Regional and Multi-regional are priced by amount of data stored per month and by network egress.
+Cloud Storage Standard is priced by amount of data stored per month and by network egress.
 For buckets with object versioning enabled, each archived version of an object is charged at the same rate as the live version of the object.
-Cloud Storage Region and Multi-regional also charge for common API requests.
+Cloud Storage Standard also charges for common API requests.

-GCP and Azure both offer block storage options.
-GCP provides block storage in the form of persistent disks, which are part of Compute Engine.
-Azure provides block storage in the form of page blobs, which are stored in a container in a general-purpose storage account.
+Google Cloud and Azure both offer block storage options.
+Google Cloud provides block storage in the form of persistent disks, which are part of Compute Engine.
+Azure provides block storage in the form of managed disks.
 Both platforms also provide users the option of using locally attached SSDs.

 Service model comparison

-Apart from the method in which they're stored, Compute Engine persistent disks and Azure virtual hard disks (VHDs) are very similar in most ways.
+Apart from the method in which they're stored, Compute Engine persistent disks and Azure Managed Disks are very similar in most ways.
 In both cases, disk volumes are network-attached, though both Compute Engine and Azure also provide the ability to locally attach a disk if necessary.
 While networked disks have higher operational latency and less throughput than locally attached disks, they have many benefits as well, including built-in redundancy, snapshotting, and ease of disk detachment and reattachment.

-Each VHD must reside in a storage account based in the same region as the VM to which the VHD is attached.
-The latency and throughput of VHDs depend on both the storage account type and the machine type of the VM:
+Each managed disk must reside in the same region as the VM to which the disk is attached.
+The latency and throughput of managed disks depend on both the disk type and the machine type of the VM:

-- Azure Standard Storage accounts run on standard HDDs and are recommended for infrequently accessed data or bulk storage use cases.
+- Azure Standard HDDs (hard disk drives) run on spinning magnetic HDDs and are recommended for infrequently accessed data or bulk storage use cases.

 Compute Engine persistent disks

-Compute Engine persistent disks map to Azure Storage as follows:
+Compute Engine persistent disks map to Azure managed disks as follows:

 at a time